weiping-playnext/Zenject/Documentation/Signals.md

 }
 ```

-Note that the declaration is the same regardless of the parameter list.

 The format of the DeclareSignal statement is the following:

 <pre>
 Container.DeclareSignal&lt;<b>SignalType</b>&gt;()
     .<b>(RequiredSubscriber|OptionalSubscriber|OptionalSubscriberWithWarning)</b>()
     .<b>(RunAsync|RunSync)</b>()
-    .(**Copy**|**Move**)Into(**All**|**Direct**)SubContainers();
+    .(<b>Copy</b>|<b>Move</b>)Into(<b>All</b>|<b>Direct</b>)SubContainers();
 </pre>

 Where:

 - **SignalType** - The custom class that represents the signal

-- **RequiredSubscriber**/**OptionalSubscriber**/**OptionalSubscriberWithWarning** - These values control how the signal should behave when it fired but there are no subscribers associated with it.
-Unless it is over-ridden in <a href="../README.md#zenjectsettings">ZenjectSettings</a>, the default is OptionalSubscriber, which will allow signals to fire with zero subscribers.
-When RequiredSubscriber is set, exceptions will be thrown in the case where the signal is fired with zero subscribers.
-Which one you choose depends on how strict you prefer your application to be.
+- **RequiredSubscriber**/**OptionalSubscriber**/**OptionalSubscriberWithWarning** - These values control how the signal should behave when it fired and yet there are no subscribers associated with it.
+Unless it is over-ridden in <a href="../README.md#zenjectsettings">ZenjectSettings</a>, the default is OptionalSubscriber, which will do nothing in this case.
+When RequiredSubscriber is set, exceptions will be thrown in the case of zero subscribers.
+OptionalSubscriberWithWarning is half way in between where it will issue a console log warning instead of an exception.
+Which one you choose depends on how strict you prefer your application to be, and whether it matters if the given signal is actually handled or not.

 - **RunAsync**/**RunSync** - These values control whether the signal is fired synchronously or asynchronously.
 Unless it is over-ridden in <a href="../README.md#zenjectsettings">ZenjectSettings</a>, the default value is to run synchronously, which means that when the signal is fired by calling `SignalBus.Fire`, that all the subscribers are immediately notified.
 When `RunAsync` is used instead, this means that when a signal is fired, the subscribers will not actually be notified until the end of the current frame.
 Which one you choose comes down to a matter of preference.
 Asynchronous events and synchronous events both have their advantages and disadvantages.
 See <a href="#async-vs-sync">here</a> for a discussion.

 * (**Copy**|**Move**)Into(**All**|**Direct**)SubContainers = Same as behaviour as described in <a href="../README.md#binding">main section on binding</a>.

-Note that the defaults for both of these values can be overridden by changing <a href="../README.md#zenjectsettings">ZenjectSettings</a>.
+Note that the default value for RunSync/RunAsync and RequiredSubscriber/OptionalSubscriber can be overridden by changing <a href="../README.md#zenjectsettings">ZenjectSettings</a>

 ## <a id="firing"></a>Signal Firing